Jungerdurst862/AnimeWorld-Downloader/README.md

 ![configurationJdScript](https://github.com/user-attachments/assets/d4734245-ebfa-48dc-b1ad-4a9212d341da)

-After that configure Discord
-insert a Webhook
+After that configure Discord(you can disable discord if you dont want to use it) -insert the webhook from your channel
-and add your autherization
+-and add your autherization (video how to get):https://www.youtube.com/watch?v=LnBnm_tZlyU -and your channel id
-and channel id

 Now you setted everything up and are ready to start downloading your favourite Animes

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests